 Architects: E. Adam, A. Gotman, I. Zavadovsky

-- It is the widest bridge of more than 300 bridges of St. Petersburg.
+- It is the widest bridge of St. Petersburg.
 Its width is 97.3 m, i.e. nearly the same as the height of St. Isaac’s Cathedral.

-- Near the bridge is a granite pillar – dipstick decorated with trident of Neptune.
-There are markings on the dipstick from the water levels of the largest floods: 1824, 1903, 1924, 1955 and 1967.
+- Near the bridge there is a granite pillar – dipstick decorated with trident of Neptune.
+There are high-water marks on the dipstick from the water levels of the largest floods: 1824, 1903, 1924, 1955 and 1967.

-Interesting facts: In the epoch of Catherine the Great here on the “slave market,” there were being bought and sold the serfs.
-Bridge deck was made of wood, but the parts already painted blue.
+Interesting facts: In the epoch of Catherine the Great here was situated the “slave market”.
+The bridge deck was made of wood, but the parts were already painted blue.